SAC Nursing Program Admission Process:

 High School/GED and any pertinent Colleges/Universities attended must be included (if you have a college degree showing on your college transcripts, then high school/GED transcripts are not required).

-If you have earned AP scores from The College Board or have foreign transcripts, unofficial scores/transcripts will be initially accepted and must be included.
+If you have earned AP scores from The College Board or have foreign transcripts, unofficial scores/transcripts will be initially accepted but must be submitted if selected.

 Note of Clarification:

 Licensed Psychiatric Technicians must meet with the Program Director to determine if entry will be in second or first semester.
-If in second, submit the Prerequisite Verification Form, not the Multi-Criteria Admission Application.
+If to be advanced-placed into second, submit the Prerequisite Verification Form, not the Multi-Criteria Admission Application.

 See Advanced-Placement / LVN-RN Information.